ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 [[start:758450][end:764346]] And they can bind molecules, which are called ligands, out in the environment.

 12:44 [[start:764538][end:770250]] And when they bind them, they send a signal into the back of the bacterium.
-[[start:770330][end:783830]] And it turns out that there's a little miniature reference frame attached directly to these ligands which is this r and B system which control the ligands, not the ligands, the receptor sensitivity.
+[[start:770330][end:783830]] And it turns out that there's a little miniature reference frame attached directly to these ligands which is this R and B system which control the ligands--not the ligands--the receptor sensitivity.

-13:04 [[start:784890][end:800170]] Then the back of the reference frame is the action component and it consists of a set of molecules that control a motor, a molecular motor, that drives the flagella on the bacteria.
+13:04 [[start:784890][end:800170]] Then the back of the reference frame is the action component and it consists of a set of molecules that control a motor--a molecular motor--that drives the flagella on the bacteria.
 [[start:800830][end:807390]] And the flagellum allows it to swim forwards or turn in some other direction.
 [[start:808050][end:816640]] And depending on how it spins, the creature either goes in the direction of something it likes or it stops and turns around.